How does the human brain and memory evaluate risks, rewards, and probabilities, whether we gamble or invest? Let’s look at a few examples.

 Edward O. Thorp developed another blackjack winning strategy called “card counting,” in which players use their working memory to maintain a running tally of all the low and high value cards on the blackjack table, increasing the odds of a winning hand.
 While casinos began using six decks to counteract the card counting strategy, the emphasis on memory and concentration is more intense.

 Since I have trained thousands of people in specific memory systems for business and education, some of my techniques include the ability to remember large amounts of information in the form of playing cards.
 Having a trained memory can reduce your risk and increase your rewards in this particular game of chance, increasing your odds of winning by 1 to 2.5 percent.

-In a study published in Neuron, researchers in Germany showed participants pictures of objects — some were paired with the chance to win money while others were given no incentive of reward.
+In a study published in Neuroimage, researchers showed participants pictures of objects — some were paired with the chance to win money while others were given no incentive of reward.
 As this happened, their brains were scanned with an MRI.
 Three weeks later, the participants returned to the lab, where they were shown the images again.
 Not too surprisingly, the people who saw the images paired with rewards were able to recall what they had seen more accurately than their control group.
 The MRIs seemed to suggest an intense activation of the hippocampus where long-term memories are created.
-“The anticipation of reward is more important for memory formation than is the receipt of reward,” said researcher Emrah Düzel.
+“The anticipation of reward is more important for memory formation than is the receipt of reward,” said researcher Dr. Emrah Düzel.

 Once you learn that a gamble or investment could produce financial gain, you will remember the situation and expect another win.
 It is the anticipation of financial reward that burns into your memory more than the reward itself.
 That is why millions of people buy lottery tickets every day even though chances of winning the jackpot are very remote.